From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Denoising Score Matching error

-\begin{proof} We first treat only the optimization error ($N = \infty$) and then consider the generalization error in a second part ($N < \infty$). \paragraph{Optimization error} We first consider, like in the SGD iterates~\eqref{eq:score_matching_SGD}, that the $x_k$ are sampled from the true data distribution $p_{data}$.
+\begin{proof} We first treat only the optimization error ($N = \infty$) and then consider the generalization error in a second part ($N < \infty$). \paragraph{Optimization error} We first consider that, in the SGD iterates~\eqref{eq:score_matching_SGD_emp}, that the $x_k$ are sampled from the true data distribution $p_\mathrm{data}$, as in~\eqref{eq:basic_sgd}.
 This is the limit $N \to \infty$.
-The optimization error is then given in Proposition~\ref{prop:optim_error}.
-In this result, we consider that the data is Gaussian but with a non-zero mean $\mu$.
-This will be necessary for the derivation of the generalization error. \begin{prop}[Optimization error of SGD] Assuming a Gaussian data distribution $p \sim \mathcal{N}(\mu, C_\mathrm{data})$, for fixed stepsize the SGD iterates~\eqref{eq:score_matching_SGD} converge to a stationary distribution on the parameters $A$ and $b$, with means
+The optimization error is then given in the following Proposition~\ref{prop:optim_error}. \begin{prop}[Optimization error of SGD] Assuming a Gaussian data distribution ${p \sim \mathcal{N}(\mu_\mathrm{data}, C_\mathrm{data})}$, for fixed stepsize the SGD iterates~\eqref{eq:basic_sgd} converge to a stationary distribution on the parameters $A$ and $b$.
+At stationarity, there is $\kappa$, uncorrelated to $A$, such that